 - Quick-release levers on instruments that decrease downtime during surgery

-Says the manufacturing masterminds behind this revolutionary surgical option, “The product is called ‘da Vinci’ in part because Leonardo da Vinci invented the first robot.
+The manufacturing masterminds behind this revolutionary surgical option say, “The product is called ‘da Vinci’ in part because Leonardo da Vinci invented the first robot.
 He also used unparalleled anatomical accuracy and three-dimensional details … [our] System similarly provides physicians with such enhanced detail and precision that [it] can simulate an open surgical environment while allowing operation through tiny incisions.”